amShuri/dropdown-menu/README.md

 </div>
 ```

-Add the following styles to your CSS file:
+#### CSS

+Include these styles to control the dropdown's visibility:

 ```css
 .dropdown-menu {